-The buoys are here to stay.
-Rama has created a safe place for our members to swim and enjoy our property.
-We are requesting the general public respect our lands the same way the lakefront property of private homeowners is respected.
-There are many local publically accessible spaces to moor, anchor and enjoy the water that do not include our sacred and private lands.
-In addition, many cities, townships and municipalities are putting new measures and protocols in place to restrict access and movement across the region during the global pandemic.
+Rama has created a safe place for our members to swim and enjoy the area around Chief Island.
+We are requesting the general public respect our lands in the same way that the lakefront property of private homeowners is respected.
+There are many local publicly accessible spaces to moor, anchor and enjoy the water that do not include our sacred and private lands.
+In addition, many cities, townships and municipalities are putting new measures and protocols in place to restrict access and movement across the region for community protection.

 Chief Island has always been part of the traditional territories of the Chippewas of Lake Simcoe and Huron, as we were referred to by settlers and the government.
 The Chippewas of Lake Simcoe and Huron became three separate First Nations after the loss of the Coldwater Narrows Reserve in 1836: Chippewas of Rama First Nation, Chippewas of Beausoleil First Nation and the Chippewas of Georgina Island First Nation.
 To this day, we continue to have close ties.
 The three nations agreed that Rama First Nation would stay behind to guard the sacred sites on our traditional territory.